solvialab/infragate-landing/docs/readme.md

 ## 4. Cluster tiers

-The admin configures the cluster tier for the entire platform.
-Individual users do not choose — they see the current tier as an informational indicator on the deploy form and on their cluster cards.
+The admin configures which cluster tier(s) the platform allows: **Basic only**, **Enhanced only**, or **Both**.
+When a single tier is allowed, users see it as an informational indicator on the deploy form.
+When **Both** is allowed, the deploy form shows a tier picker so each user picks per cluster — useful when one team wants free/dev clusters and another wants production-grade scaling, all served by the same platform.

 | | Basic | Enhanced |
 |---|---|---|